tdayo15/Power-Outages/README.md

 Additionally, we performed various aggregations on the dataset to get an idea of how the variables might relate to each other.

-**add 1-2 plots from aggregate section and write a brief description for each**

 **Aggregates**

 |   `'CLIMATE.CATEGORY'`    |   `'OUTAGE.DURATION'` |   Percentage  |